 Radiation therapy is the use of high-energy x-rays to destroy cancer cells.
 It is commonly used for treating rectal cancer because this tumor tends to recur near where it originally started.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule), usually consists of a specific number of treatments given over a set period of time.

+External-beam radiation therapy.
 External-beam radiation therapy uses a machine to deliver x-rays to where the cancer is located.
-Radiation treatment is usually given five days a week for several weeks and may be given in the doctor's office or at the hospital.
+Radiation treatment is usually given five days a week for several weeks.
+It may be given in the doctor's office or at the hospital.

-For rectal cancer, radiation therapy may be used before surgery, called neoadjuvant therapy, to shrink the tumor so that it is easier to remove or after surgery to destroy any remaining cancer cells, as both have worked to treat this disease.
+Radiation therapy for rectal cancer.
+For rectal cancer, radiation therapy may be used before surgery, called neoadjuvant therapy, to shrink the tumor so that it is easier to remove.
+It may also be used after surgery to destroy any remaining cancer cells.
+Both approaches have worked to treat this disease.
 Chemotherapy is often given at the same time as radiation therapy, called chemoradiation therapy, to increase the effectiveness of the radiation therapy.
-Chemoradiation therapy is often used in rectal cancer before surgery to try to avoid colostomy or reduce the chance that the cancer will recur.
-One recent study found that radiation therapy plus chemotherapy before surgery worked better than the same radiation therapy and chemotherapy given after surgery.
-The main benefits included a lower rate of the tumor coming back in the area where it started, fewer patients that needed permanent colostomies, and fewer problems with scarring of the bowel in the area where the radiation therapy was given.
+Chemoradiation therapy is often used in rectal cancer before surgery to avoid colostomy or reduce the chance that the cancer will recur.
+One study found that radiation therapy plus chemotherapy before surgery worked better and caused fewer side effects than the same radiation therapy and chemotherapy given after surgery.
+The main benefits included a lower rate of the cancer coming back in the area where it started, fewer patients that needed permanent colostomies, and fewer problems with scarring of the bowel in the area where the radiation therapy was given.

 Sexual problems, as well as infertility (the inability to have a child) in both men and women, may occur after radiation therapy to the pelvis.
 Before treatment begins, talk with your doctor about the possible sexual and fertility-related side effects of your treatment and the available options for preserving fertility.